cloudflare/octopus/README.md

  * `octopus_connector_load_time` - Time it took to fetch data (milliseconds) (broken out by label `connector`)
  * `octopus_connector_update_error_count` - The number of time the refresh of connector data has failed (broken out by label `connector`)

+ Other than those, Octopus is exposing gRPC-related metrics that comes from [go-grpc-middleware](https://github.com/grpc-ecosystem/go-grpc-middleware/tree/main/providers/prometheus).

 # Querying data

 The Octopus exposes a gRPC API to query the enriched topology data.